-Where I uphold a complaint, I can award fair compensation of up to £150,000, plus any interest and/or costs that I consider are appropriate.
-Where I consider that fair compensation requires payment of an amount that might exceed £150,000, I may recommend that the business pays the balance.
+Where I uphold a complaint, I can make an award requiring a financial business to pay compensation of up to £150,000, plus any interest and/or costs that I consider appropriate.
+If I consider that fair compensation exceeds £150,000, I may recommend that London & Colonial Services Limited pays the balance.

-determination and award: I uphold the complaint.
-I consider that fair compensation should be calculated as set out above.
-My final decision is that London & Colonial Services Limited must pay the amount produced by that calculation up to the maximum of £150,000 (including distress and/or inconvenience but excluding costs) plus any interest set out above.
+Determination and award: For the reasons set out above, I uphold the complaint.
+London & Colonial Services Limited must calculate and pay fair compensation to Mr E as set out above.

+My decision is London & Colonial Services Limited must pay the amount produced by that calculation up to the maximum of £150,000 (including distress and/or inconvenience but excluding costs) plus any interest set out above.

-recommendation: If the amount produced by the calculation of fair compensation exceeds £150,000, I recommend that London & Colonial Services Limited pay Mr M the balance plus any interest on the balance as set out above.
+Recommendation: If the amount produced by the calculation of fair compensation exceeds £150,000, I recommend that London & Colonial Services Limited pay Mr E the balance plus any interest on the balance as set out above.

-The recommendation isn't part of my determination or award.
-London & Colonial Services Limited doesn't have to do what I recommend.
-It's unlikely that Mr M could accept a decision and go to court to ask for the balance and Mr M may want to get independent legal advice before deciding whether to accept my final decision.
+The recommendation isn't part of my determination or award London & Colonial Services Limited doesn't have to do what I recommend.
+It's unlikely that Mr E could accept a decision and go to court to ask for the balance and Mr E may want to get independent legal advice before deciding whether to accept a decision.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr M to accept or reject my decision before 27 October 2023.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr E to accept or reject my decision before 12 February 2024.